 It creates jobs

 All over the world, even in its most remote corners, tourism has become a dependable source of jobs.
-In the U.S. alone,the travel, tourism and hospitality industry supported 7.6 million jobs in 2015.
-This means one out of every 18 Americans is employed through the tourism sector.
+In the U.S. alone, the travel, tourism and hospitality industry supported 7.6 million jobs in 2015.
+This means one out of every 18 Americans is employed in tourism.
 When done responsibly, tourism can create jobs in areas where unemployment has risen due to unavoidable factors like automation.

 It’s a cash cow

 In 2015, international tourism generated $1.5 trillion in export earnings.
-This can have a tremendous effect on small communities that haven’t seen the same kind of technological progress as further developed ones.
-Of course, developing a sustainable tourism ecosystem is paramount for ensuring these earnings are distributed among the community, but thanks to the work of the WTO, these areas are seeing smart tourism strategies put in place.
+This can be a tremendous benefit for smaller, under-developed communities.
+Developing a sustainable tourism ecosystem is paramount for ensuring these earnings are distributed among the community.
+Thanks to the work of the WTO, these areas are seeing smart tourism strategies put in place.

 Sure, the site of yet another lost tourist in your hometown may induce a small groan, but the reality is that traveling and seeing new places is good for our minds and good for our society.
-One study from the Journal of Personality and Social Psychology found that students who lived abroad were 20 percent more likely to be able to solve a given task than those who had stayed put their whole lives.
-Other studies have shown a link between those who travel and their overall trustworthiness in society.
 So, start planning your next trip!